isaqueDaSilva/CupcakeCorner/README.md

 - Swift as main language of the project;
 - SwiftUI for create an UI;
 - Keychain for stores sensitive user data;
-- SwiftData for store data as cache.
+- Core Data for store data as cache.
-- WebSockets for real-time order status
+- URLSessionWebSocket for real-time order status

+# Demonstration
+*Coming soon*

-# Requirements
+# Minimum versions
+- Xcode 15.3+
 - iOS 17+
-- Xcode 15.3+